25 Famous Painters Who Shaped the Art World As We Know it

 Theophanes the Greek

-Theophanes the Greek is probably the most famous of Byzantine artists.
+Theophanes the Greek is the most famous of Byzantine artists.
 Byzantine art is known for its bold depictions of religious icons.
-Although Christianity was a common theme, Greek and Roman myths were also portrayed.
+Although Christianity was a common theme, he also portrayed Greek and Roman myths.

 Theophanes lived in the capital of the Byzantine Empire, Constantinople, in the 12th century.
 He is known for his frescos and icons, including The Transformation of Jesus, The Virgin Mary, and Cathedral of the Annunciation.